udityalaad/Sentiment_Analysis_Using_CNN/README.md

   <spacer type="vertical" height="4" width="2"></spacer>

   * #### Testing Output
-    (With training data split into 90%-10% train-validation sets.)
     <img src="Read_Me_Content/Case_Study/Testing_Output.jpg" alt="Testing Output">

     * As we can see, despite a high training accuracy, we achieve a relatively lower testing accuracy.
 We tried many different configurations, and found the above network to provide the best testing accuracy.
     * We also tried, by filtering out some special characters, but the difference was not significant.
     * We believe that having a larger training corpus (with better distribution) would help improve the testing